jmkraus/picochat/README.md

 ```

 #### Via stdin pipe
-It's also possible to use PicoChat in scripts via Pipe, e.g.:
+Use PicoChat in scripts via Pipe, e.g.:
 ```
 echo "Write a Haiku about Cheese" | picochat -quiet
 ```